 Because strong academic preparation through the senior year of high school enhances the likelihood of student's academic success, it is the policy of the University of Minnesota that students must meet the following conditions before they are eligible to enroll:

 - Graduate from high school or pass the GED (or the equivalent) before fall semester begins.

 - Successfully complete the courses listed on their applications as "to be completed during the senior year."

 - Submit an official ACT or SAT test score *

-*Only for students who chose to have a self-reported ACT or SAT score reviewed as part of their application.
-Please note, freshman applicants for Fall 2022 admission are not required to submit an ACT or SAT test score.
+*Only for students who chose to self-report an ACT or SAT score as part of their application.
+Please note, freshman applicants through the fall 2025 term are not required to submit an ACT or SAT score.

 In order to verify that students have met these enrollment requirements, they must have their final high school transcript, including date of graduation, submitted to the Office of Admissions by the July 1 deadline**.
 If students chose to have an ACT or SAT score reviewed as part of their application, they must submit an official test score from the testing agency by the July 1 deadline.

 How important are my senior year grades?